artemsheludko/flexible-jekyll/_posts/2020-03-9-peterson-dev-platform.markdown

 Information on powering the MCU can be found in the [datasheet](https://www.st.com/resource/en/datasheet/stm32f769bi.pdf).
-The power up circuit is shown in Figure 25 of the datasheet, which is given below.
+The power up circuit is shown in Figure 25 of the datasheet, which is provided below.

 ![power-circuit](../assets/img/PDP/power-scheme.png)